 As with other sedative/hypnotic drugs, zolpidem tartrate should be administered with caution in patients exhibiting symptoms of depression.
 Suicidal tendencies may be present therefore the least amount of Stilnoct that is feasible should be supplied to these patients to avoid the possibility of intentional overdose by the patient.
 Pre-existing depression may be unmasked during use of Stilnoct.
 Since insomnia may be a symptom of depression, the patient should be re-evaluated if insomnia persists.

 General information relating to effects seen following administration of benzodiazepines and other hypnotic agents which should be taken into account by the prescribing physician are described below.

 Some loss of efficacy to the hypnotic effects of short-acting benzodiazepines and benzodiazepine-like agents like Stilnoct may develop after repeated use for a few weeks.

-Use of benzodiazepines or benzodiazepine-like agents like Stilnoct may lead to the development of physical and psychological dependence.
+Use of zolpidem may lead to the development of abuse and/or physical and psychological dependence.
 The risk of dependence increases with dose and duration of treatment.
-The risk of abuse and dependence is also greater in patients with a history of psychiatric disorders and/or alcohol or drug abuse.
+The risk of abuse and dependence is also greater in patients with a history of psychiatric disorders and/or alcohol, substance or drug abuse.
 Zolpidem should be used with extreme caution in patients with current or a history of alcohol, substance or drug abuse or dependence.

 A transient syndrome whereby the symptoms that led to treatment with a benzodiazepine or benzodiazepine-like agent recur in an enhanced form may occur on withdrawal of hypnotic treatment.
 It may be accompanied by other reactions including mood changes, anxiety and restlessness.